We are your group for growth.

 What’s the catch?

-What I ask in return is that you are supportive and that you fill out a short survey giving your honest feedback after each event you attend, and that you do not no show for your booking.
-Helping out by volunteering the odd time if its needed, or with fulfilling a request from our community would also be welcomed :) I believe so strongly in the importance of social supports that I am willing to run this group for free and make up the costs elsewhere.
+What I ask in return is that you are supportive, you spread the word that this resource exists, and that you give your honest feedback so that I can continue to improve things.
+Helping out by volunteering the odd time if its needed, or with fulfilling a request from our community would also be welcomed :) I believe so strongly in the importance of social supports that I am willing to run this group for free and figure out how to make up the costs elsewhere.

-I have an event idea/request I would like to see happen at the adhd SOCIAL HUB.
+I have an event idea/request I would like to see happen or would like to share/host a session at the adhd SOCIAL HUB.
 Can we chat?

 Yes please!
-I am very open to ideas and suggestions.
-Although I can not make all things happen, if your ask is aligned with our values and mission, and there is enough interest from the group, I will do my best fulfill your request.
-I am excited to hear and try out all the creative ideas that are to come, just reach out!
+I am very open to ideas, suggestions, and collaborations.
+Although I can not make all things happen, if your ask is aligned with our values and mission, if it is free or at low cost for participants, and there is enough interest from the group, I will do my best fulfill your request.
+I am excited to hear and try out your creative ideas and/or support you hosting an event where you can share your special interest with our community.
+Don’t hesitate to reach out!

 NOPE

 .
-This rule is strictly enforced and will result in permanent removal from the group.
+This rule is strictly enforced and could lead to removal from the group.
 This is not a space for sales, it is a space for connection.
-If you are interested in collaborating or being listed as a resource please be transparent and reach out to schedule a conversation at: collaborate@adhdsocialhub.ca At the hub our culture is clear, kind, and honest communication.
+If you are interested in collaborating or being listed as a resource please be transparent and reach out to schedule a conversation.
+We are happy to support our ADHD advocates.
+At the hub our culture is clear, kind, and honest communication.
+That is all we ask :)

 Where do the events and education happen?